 Tendu (Diospyros melanoxylon)

-TenduLeaves Chhattisgarh is a leading state in India for producing high-quality Tendu (Diospyros melanoxylon) leaves, which are used as wrappers for Beedi (a rural cigarette).
+TenduLeaves Chhattisgarh is a leading state in India for producing high-quality Ttendu (Diospyros melanoxylon) leaves, which are used as wrappers for Beedi (a rural cigarette).
 The state produces around 16.72 lakh standard bags of Tendu leaves annually, accounting for nearly 20% of the country's total production.
 Each standard bag in Chhattisgarh contains 1,000 bundles, with each bundle consisting of 50 leaves.
 The collection season for Tendu leaves in Chhattisgarh runs from the third week of April to the second week of June, beginning earlier in the southern regions of the state compared to the northern regions.
 In 2004, the Chhattisgarh Government made a significant policy shift, deciding to sell green Tendu leaves in advance to buyers rather than selling stored leaves.
 Under this new system, the collection of leaves and payment of wages to the harvesters are handled by the Primary Cooperative Society.
 The green leaves are delivered to a designated purchaser at the collection center before harvesting begins.
 The purchaser is responsible for treating the leaves at the collection center, transporting, and storing them either in their own warehouses or in those of the Forest Department or Federation, which are secured with double locks within the state.
 The purchaser pays the purchase price in four equal installments, and the leaves are released accordingly.
 This policy change has led to a substantial portion of the leaves being sold in advance, with higher average sale rates being achieved.
 Overall, the new Tendu leaf trade policy has yielded positive results. ( Bargah et al., 2024).

 Kusum (Schleichera oleosa)